abdulahadk/precision-git/README.md

 Data migration execution and governance framework.

 ## Usage
-Clone the repository and run the following.
-If environement is properly setup you should see two records in the output table.
+Using the Precision 100 framework is as easy as cloning the repository and executing the `migration.sh` shell script.
+It, ofcourse, assumes that the [prerequisite](http://github.com/ennovatenow/precision-git#prerequisites) components are already installed.

+The following command executes a demo migration, no records are actually migrated but it serves the purpose of checking if all the prerequisite components are intalled and configured properly.
+The 'longer example' and the 'longer longer example' examples provide more details for configuring the framework for proper usage.

+The demo migration expects that there is an Oracle schema with the name `precision100` and password `Welcome123` in an Oracle instance with SID: `mig`.

 ```
 git clone https://github.com/ennovatenow/precision-git.git
+cd precision-git
-migration.sh cif_migration mock001
+migration.sh demo_migration mock001
 ```

-This assumes that there is an Oracle schema with the name `precision100` with the password `Welcome123` with an Oracle SID of `mig` and all the [prerequisites](https://github.com/ennovatenow/precision-git#prerequisites) components are all properly installed.

 ### A longer example
 If you have an Oracle instance, you can customize the schema and passwords.
 Customize the following script to your needs.